foxviewr/quote-generator/README.md

 Once the containers are fully running, you can access the app at `http://localhost:${FRONTEND_PORT}`

 Initially the database is empty of data, so start by creating a user, logging in with it, and generating new quotes, all through the app UI.

+## Notes

+The app is divided into 3 docker services:
+1. `db` this is a database container built with `postrgre`.
+The data is stored in the `.pgdata` folder in the project's root directory.
+2. `backend` this is a custom container built with `node.js` that serves as a backend API to deal with all the logic and connect with the `db` database container.
+Developed using the `nestjs` framework with `prisma` ORM.
+3. `frontend` this is a custom container built with `node.js` that serves as a frontend UI for the user and connects with the `backend` API container.
+Developed using `react` and the `nextjs` framework with `tailwind` css framework.